Walt Sweeney: Professional career

-The NFL's Cleveland Browns selected Sweeney in the 8th round of the 1963 NFL draft, 107th overall.
-The San Diego Chargers selected Sweeney with the 2nd overall draft pick in the 1963 AFL draft.
+The NFL's Cleveland Browns selected Sweeney in the eighth round of the 1963 NFL draft, 107th overall.
+The San Diego Chargers selected Sweeney in the first round with the second overall draft pick in the 1963 AFL draft.
 Immediately after Sweeney's final Syracuse game on December 8, 1962, while on national television and still on the playing field, he signed a contract with Sid Gillman to play for the Chargers.
 Although Sweeney had been used as a blocking end on offense and at defensive end, Gillman planned to make Sweeney a guard when he joined the Chargers.

 A premier guard, Sweeney was versatile enough to fill virtually any offensive line position.
 Sweeney spent 11 seasons as an offensive guard with the Chargers, then played two seasons with the Washington Redskins; his career ending in 1975, after a severe knee injury.

 The Chargers won the AFL championship in Sweeney's 1963 rookie season.
 Sweeney played a number of roles on the 1963 championship team, but did not start any games at guard.
 His chief contribution was on special teams, as a tackler, playing less than 30 minutes overall during the season at guard.

 Sweeney was slotted as a starting guard going into the 1964 season, having put on considerable muscle after working with weights in the off-season.
 As Sweeney himself later stated, he had also been supplied with steroids by the Chargers.
 He started all 14 games at guard in 1964, and would start every regular season game for the Chargers from 1964 through 1973.
 He was named to AFL All-Star teams and NFL Pro Bowls for eight or nine consecutive years at offensive guard, beginning with the 1964 or 1965 AFL All-Star Team.